 - Use a half or whole brisket and rub of your choice.

-- Optional: Trim brisket of large chunks of fat and the fat cap.
-Don't try to be perfect.
-Some people don't trim or will leave a ยผ inch thick layer.
-Personal choice.
+- (Optional) Trim large chunks of fat and the fat cap.
+Some leave it untrimmed or at ¼ inch thick — it’s a personal choice.

 - Use the rub of your choice, or you may use mine.
-For my rub, mix rub of ยผ cup each of brown sugar and paprika.
-Add two tablespoons each of kosher salt and black pepper and mix well.
+For my rub, mix ¼ cup each of brown sugar and paprika.
+Add 2 tablespoons each of kosher salt and black pepper and mix well.

-- Give all sides of the brisket a heavy coat of rub.
-Wrap with plastic wrap and refrigerate for a few hours or overnight if you have time, but rub and go works.
-Remove from refrigeration about 1 hour before cooking and allow to rest at room temperature.
+- Coat all sides of the brisket heavily with rub.
+If time allows, wrap in plastic and refrigerate for a few hours or overnight.
+Remove from the fridge about 1 hour before cooking.

-- While the brisket is resting, set up the grill.
-You want a steady temperature of about 225ยฐ-250ยฐ with indirect heat, a drip pan on the indirect side, and a way to create smoke.
-See the link in the post for more information.
+- While the brisket is resting, set up the grill for a steady temperature of about 225°–250°F with indirect heat, a drip pan on the indirect side, and a way to create smoke (optional).

-- Cook on the indirect side over a drip pan.
+- Place the brisket on the indirect side, over the drip pan.

-- Remove from grill and wrap in foil and a couple of towels.
+- Remove from the grill, wrap in foil and towels, and rest 1–2 hours.

 Recipe Notes